SergeyMi37/Using-ZPM-for-Node.js-1/README.md

 __UPDATE__
 - All additional __required__ Node.js components can now be installed at runtime.
   Only _intersystems-iris-native_ module is pre-installed during Docker build.
 - When Node.js is launched its Process id is displayed for debugging purpose.
+- Some optical cosmetics and runtime improvements.

 ~~With Node.js you face the challenge to install additional __required__ components that need to be
 installed with sufficient privileges using __npm__.~~